kwaldenphd/eda-pandas/README.md

 Q7: In your own words, provide a description for the `.concat()` and `.merge()` functions.
 What do these functions do?
 How are they different?

 Q8: Write sample code for both the `.concat()` and `.merge()` functions.
 Include code + comments.
   * You **do not** need to write code that actually loads an existing data file.
-That is, the lab does not provide data files that include these structures/attributes.
   * Write **sample code** that shows the syntax you would use to load a file with the structures/attributes described in the question.
+  * However you are welcome to work with the air quality data (or other datasets) for this question.

 Q9: Describe how you are thinking about needing to use the `.concat()` or `.merge()` functions with the data you plan to work with in the final project.